ietf-teep/architecture/draft-ietf-teep-architecture.md

 securely providing integrity and confidentiality protection against adversaries between them.
 It is a design choice at what layers to best provide protection against network adversaries.
-As discussed in {{broker}}, the transport protocol and the Transport Layer Security protocol under the TEEP protocol may terminate outside a TEE.
+As discussed in {{broker}}, the transport protocol and any security mechanism associated with it (e.g., the Transport Layer Security protocol) under the TEEP protocol may terminate outside a TEE.
 If it does, the TEEP protocol itself must provide integrity protection and confidentiality protection to secure data end-to-end.
 For example, confidentiality protection for